universvm/statistical-poetry/naivebayes.md

 ## Explanation:

 The famous and simple equation for Naive Bayes is applied to the context of meaning and experiences.
-The meaning of life is phrase as P(m | e) "the probability of meaning given the experiences of life".
+The meaning of life is phrased as P(m | e) "the probability of meaning given the experiences of life".

 This is supported by the P(e | m) "the probability of living the experience given the meaning" or ideals we currently give to our life.
 I chose Steve Job's "Here's to the crazy ones..." ad speech.
 It speaks to me as a strong message of meaning that pushes people to do their best, perhaps a little bit "naive" as well.